 Before purchasing a dry cleaning business, you may consider consulting with an insurance archaeologist.
 These specialists are pivotal in identifying and mitigating potential financial risks associated with environmental liabilities.
 Here’s how insurance archaeologists can be instrumental before the purchase:

-• Uncovering Historical Insurance Policies: Insurance archaeologists specialize in discovering old insurance policies that businesses may have had.
-These policies can be crucial assets, especially if they cover environmental damages that occurred during the policy periods.
+- Uncovering historical insurance policies: Insurance archaeologists specialize in discovering old insurance policies that businesses may have had.
+These policies can be crucial assets, especially if they cover environmental damages that occurred during the policy period.

 Careful Planning Leads to a Successful Dry Cleaning Business